priya25bce/_digital_literacy_project/task-2-portfolio/portfolio.md

 I have created accounts on Kaggle, LinkedIn and Github.
 The plan is to learn as many as new skills as possible with proper learning.
 On GitHub, I will post my new projects that I make and on LinkedIn, I will tey to update my profile with my new skills and achievements.
 I will try to collaboarte with other people so that I can learn from them.
-On Kaggle, I will try to competitewith various people and upadte my knowledge.
+On Kaggle, I will try to competite with various people and upadte my knowledge.